Who is Stenger & Stenger?

 Should I contact or pay Stenger & Stenger?

-It’s best to avoid speaking to a collection agency on the phone.
-And making payments on the debt will reset the clock.
-As a result, it could harm your credit rather than improve it.
+Before contacting a collection agency, verify that the debt is legitimate and accurately reported.
+Credit reports can contain errors or list debts that are no longer valid.
+Also, be aware that making payments on a debt can reset the clock and potentially harm your credit.
 Of course, there are times when it’s best to just negotiate a debt settlement agreement, especially if it’s new, and you’re certain that it’s legit.

 The most effective way to deal with Stenger & Stenger is to work with a credit repair professional.
 They help remove millions of negative items every year from companies like Stenger & Stenger on behalf of their clients.